Forstman1/inception-42/README.md

 	index index.php;
 	root /var/www/html;

-# The location block specifies a set of rules for handling requests for PHP files.
+# The location directive defines a block of configuration that applies to a specific location, which is specified using a regular expression.
+In this case, the regular expression ~ [^/]\\.php(/|$) matches any request that ends in .php and is not preceded by a / character.

 	location ~ [^/]\\.php(/|$) {

 # The try_files directive attempts to serve the requested file, and if it does not exist, it will return a 404 error.